voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Create Campaign

 Method to create a batch of vouchers aggregated in one campaign.
-You can choose a variety of voucher types and define a unique pattern for generating codes.   <!-- theme: info -->  > 📘 Global uniqueness > > All campaign codes are unique across the whole project.
-Voucherify will not allow you to generate 2 campaigns with the same coupon code.   <!-- theme: warning --> > 🚧 Code generation status > > This is an asynchronous action; you can't read or modify a newly created campaign until the code generation is completed.
-See the `creation_status` field in the <!-- [campaign object](OpenAPI.json/components/schemas/Campaign) -->[campaign object](ref:get-campaign) description.
+You can choose a variety of voucher types and define a unique pattern for generating codes.     > 📘 Global uniqueness > > All campaign codes are unique across the whole project.
+Voucherify will not allow you to generate 2 campaigns with the same coupon code.    > 🚧 Code generation status > > This is an asynchronous action; you can't read or modify a newly created campaign until the code generation is completed.
+See the `creation_status` field in the [campaign object](ref:get-campaign) description.

 ### Examples